 These handcrafted glass bead pendants are wrapped in sterling silver wire and topped with a trio of sterling silver flower petals.
 The colors are inspired by actual lavender varieties.

 Lavender Stoechas Pendants measure approximately 1" in length and come strung on a 18" sterling silver snake chain.
 Each piece arrives packaged in a protective gift box filled with Pelindaba's fragrant organic lavender buds.
+Additional gift wrapping is not available.

 You are purchasing a unique, copyrighted work of art - no two lavender glass beads are exactly alike!